voldemoriarty/nanoLinux/Readme.md

 ![Qsys-System](pics/qsys.png)

-There are FPGA <---> HPS events.
+There are no FPGA <---> HPS events.
 Only LWH2F bridge is enabled.
 All the HPS peripherals are however enabled.

 ![HPS-Page](pics/hps.png)